pnv28/Simple-Intrest-Calculator/README.md

 // Requires node.js to work

-Please first open your shell on your Computer (Terminal in Mac & Linux, CMD in Windows), Then type the follwoing commands
+Please first open your shell on your Computer (Terminal in Mac & Linux, CMD in Windows), Then type the following commands
 >git clone https://github.com/pnv28/Simple-Intrest-Calculator

-If you want to keep it in particular File, use the following command before the the clone command
->cd [File Name]

 Then type the command
 >cd Simple-Intrest-Calculator